olgadk7/olgadk7.github.io/_posts/2018-01-07-capstone-bitcoin.md

 ### or, Bitcoin boom or just the beginning?

-**Background:** Today, bitcoin is not only soaring in price; it's also one of the most trending topics on search engines and social media.
-One of the best proxies of the buzz surrounding any given subject is probably its search volume on Google and other search engines.
-In fact, investors use Google search and social media data all the time to pick investments.

-The purpose of this study is to find out with what accuracy the direction of the price of Bitcoin can be predicted using machine learning methods.
-This is fundamentally a time series prediction problem.
-While much research exists surrounding the use of different machine learning techniques for time series prediction, research in this area relating specifically to Bitcoin is lacking.
+**Background:** Bitcoin has been in the news a lot recently.
+Its price has doubled four times this year and more people are now searching online for how to buy bitcoin than they are searching for how to buy gold.
+A situation where an asset’s price dramatically exceeds its intrinsic value points at a bubble, but what determines price and value?
+They aren’t scientific concepts, they are the co-creation of buyers and sellers whose needs and attitudes are constantly changing.
+A good proxy of people’s attitudes are social media and search engines.
+My project is looking at whether people’s attitude, as measured by Google Trend Score, can explain some of the bitcoin evaluation.

 **Question:** Can we predict the value of bitcoins based on google searches?
-With what accuracy can the direction of the price of Bitcoin be predicted using machine learning?
+With what accuracy can change in price of Bitcoin be predicted using machine learning methods?

-**Data:** Historical price on Bitcoin + Google Trends
+**Data:** Historical price on Bitcoin + Google Trend Score

-**Models**: Time series, Support Vector Regression, Linear Regression
+**Models**: Time series, Support Vector Regression, Linear Regression, Naive Bayes (details in respective sections below)

 **Method**:
 1. Get data:<br>
     1.a.
 From Kaggle download the bitcoin data<br>